corda/corda/docs/source/cordapp-overview.rst

 Writing and building apps that run on both Corda (open source) and Corda Enterprise
 -----------------------------------------------------------------------------------
-Corda and Corda Enterprise are moving towards an Open Core approach, which means in practice that the APIs and dependencies for CorDapps should all be open source, and all CorDapps need to be compiled against the Open Source Corda core library.
+Corda and Corda Enterprise are moving towards an Open Core approach, which means in practice that the APIs and dependencies for CorDapps should all be open source, and all CorDapps (whether targeting Corda open source or Corda Enterprise) can now be compiled against the Open
+Source Corda core library, as Corda Enterprise itself is compiled against the Open Source core library.
 To make this work in practice you should follow these steps:

 1. Ensure your CorDapp is designed per :doc:`Structuring a CorDapp <writing-a-cordapp>` and annotated according to :ref:`CorDapp separation <cordapp_separation_ref>`.